 - Using tongs, transfer the parboiled sausages to the roasting pan and push them down in the grapes, so the sausages will not brown too quickly.
 Roast in the oven for 15 minutes.

 - Remove the pan from the oven, turn the sausages and add the crushed garlic and Thyme sprigs, continue roasting for an additional 15–20 minutes or until the grapes are soft, and the sausages have browned.

 - Place the roasting pan on top of the stove over a medium-high heat and add the balsamic vinegar.
 Scrape up any browned bits on the bottom of the roasting pan, and allow the vinegar and juices to reduce until they are thick and syrupy.

-With a slotted spoon, transfer the sausages and grapes to a serving platter or plate.
-Pour the sauce over the sausages and grapes and serve immediately, accompanied with fresh bread.
+- With a slotted spoon, transfer the sausages and grapes to a serving platter or plate.
+Pour the sauce over the sausages and grapes and serve immediately, accompanied by fresh bread.
 May be served on top of Butter Milk Mashed Potatoes or simple greens.